CLTS FS Instructions Module 4 - Mental Health

 Does the child have any of the following symptoms?
 (Check all that apply and enter notes below)

-For Anorexia/Bulimia–Life-threatening symptomology including at least one of the following:
+For Anorexia/Bulimia–Life-threatening symptomology this could at least one of the following:

-• Body weight or development below 20th percentile due to the eating disorder as determined by a physician.
+- Body weight or development below 20th percentile and/or delayed development due to the eating disorder as determined by a medical provider.

 For anorexia/bulimia and psychosis, there should be a corresponding diagnosis in the diagnosis table of the CLTS FS.